trevorflahardy/Slice-Guard/slice-guard/frontend/README.md

 Only the `components` and `styles` directories exist initially.
 Create others as features are added.

+### Reusable Button Component

+`src/components/Button.vue` exposes a small button with `primary` and `secondary` variants.
+Use it throughout the app for consistent styling.

 ## Tailwind and Theme

 `tailwind.config.cjs` exposes a comprehensive set of colour variables.
 The palette follows Apple's soft tones: